joashgobin/cs/content/agile/chapter_1_the_agile_approach/4_adopting_agile.md

 Business value is seen very quickly in the agile approach.

 ### Product visibility
-We can have a deliverables from very early in the project.
+We can have deliverables from very early in the project.
 These will be visible to project stakeholders and clients.

 ### Tangible deliverables